 For more information, contact the Pennsylvania Department of Education Child Nutrition Programs at 717-787-3186.

 The Education Leading to Employment and Career Training (ELECT) program is funded by DHS and administered by the PA Department of Education.
-The ELECT program enables school districts and intermediate units to assist pregnant and parenting teems earn a high school diploma or equivalency certificate.
+The ELECT program enables school districts and intermediate units to assist pregnant and parenting teens earn a high school diploma or equivalency certificate.
 ELECT helps with parenting skills, and assists participants to transition to employment, higher education or career training.
 There are 29 ELECT programs across the state.
 Elect Programs must have a 75% retention rate and contain the following components:

 For information, contact the Centers for Schools and Communities at 717-763-1661.